REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial

 If you're like most real estate investors, you're probably pursuing this business with one or two primary goals in mind:

 - To buy a property and flip it for a profit as soon as possible.

 - To buy a property and create a dependable source of passive income.

 Both strategies are completely legitimate, time-tested methods that have created a lot of wealth for a lot of people in real estate.
 However, of all the various ways that people pursue real estate investing, one of the most overlooked and underused strategies I know of is a buy-and-hold technique known as “Land Banking”.

-The name implies almost exactly what it is.
+The term “land banking” implies almost exactly what it is.
 Rather than putting cash into a savings account (where it will earn a maximum of 1% interest every year) or the stock market (which has become increasingly unpredictable in recent years), some entrepreneurs have taken an alternative approach by acquiring LAND and in doing so, parking their cash in a tangible, fixed asset, one that cannot be broken, stolen or destroyed.

 Vacant land gets ignored by most new investors because it just doesn’t sound exciting.
 This causes a lot of would-be land investors to overlook a lot of the advantages that land has over traditional real estate investments (e.g. – houses, apartment buildings, commercial properties, etc.).
-Unlike most residential and commercial buildings, land costs virtually nothing to own… no utility payments, no tenant problems, no termite infestations, no leaky faucets, no broken toilets (and if you buy it the way I do), no mortgage payments.
+Unlike most residential and commercial buildings, land costs very little to own… no utility payments, no tenant problems, no termite infestations, no leaky faucets, no broken toilets, and if you buy it the way I do, no mortgage payments.